 The Seamen's Church Institute distributes gifts to mariners who are miles away from home during the holidays.
-Each gift includes useful items like hand lotion, soaps, mouthwash, etc. Thank you to all who contributed to this project; we collected over 600 toiletries which were delivered (thank you, Chris & Bob Lindmark) to SCI before Christmas.
-This will be an ongoing project for Outreach, to be delivered twice per year.
+Each gift includes useful items like hand lotion, soaps, mouthwash, etc. This is an ongoing project for Outreach, to be delivered twice per year.
 Please place your donations in a plastic bag labeled "SCI" and place in the little red wagons at the church entrance.

 Community Outreach Group (COG)

 This group consists of ten member churches in Middletown and Holmdel, which operate the Calico Thrift Shop, Cupboard and Pantry, the Emergency Assistance Fund, and similar projects directed to the homeless and others in crisis.
 COG also distributes funds to local charities.

 Calico Thrift Shop, Cupboard and Pantry